gaseri/website/docs/en/teaching/materials/llvm-clang.md

 [Clang](https://clang.llvm.org/) is a compiler for C-like programming languages, including C, C ++, Objective C/C++, OpenCL C, and CUDA C/C++.
 It is part of the [LLVM project](https://llvm.org/).

-Before continuing, let's convince ourselves that Clang was built successfully:
+Before continuing, let us make sure that Clang has been successfully compiled:

 ``` shell
 $ ./bin/clang --version